We take a look at the best places to live in Lisbon for expats looking to enjoy life in Portugal’s vibrant capital.

-A little further from the center, Parque das Nações (or Park of the Nations) is a modern, vibrant neighboorhood that has flourished since its construction for the 1998 Lisbon World Exposition.
+A little further from the center, Parque das Nações is a modern, vibrant neighborhood that has flourished since its construction for the 1998 Lisbon World Exposition.
 The area boasts contemporary architecture and numerous bars, restaurants, and malls.
 It also offers a variety of open parks and a scenic waterfront.
 While it has good transport connections to the center, it might not be ideal for expats looking for a warm community vibe.

 Alfama and Graça

 Home to the famous 11th-century São Jorge Castle, Alfama is Lisbon’s oldest neighborhood.
 It is characterized by its narrow cobbled streets lined with cafés and shops selling traditional crafts.
 The district has an eclectic mix of young professionals and larger families who have lived there for generations.
 Alfama was once associated with poverty and squalor, however, today it has transformed into a fashionable district for locals and expats, alike.
-If you are considering renting or buying a home here, bear in mind that a car won’t be much use along the narrow winding streets.
+If you are considering renting or buying a home here in Lisbon, bear in mind that a car won’t be much use along the narrow winding streets.
 Moreover, while there are bargains to be had, many buildings in the area are in desperate need of renovation.

 This is also the case in the richly historic district of Graça, which is situated on the opposite side of the castle.
 While the neighborhood is known for its spectacular views and old-town charm, it lacks parking and green space, which might be an issue if you plan to have your own transport.

 Belém and Restelo

 These two neighborhoods might be located close together, but they are vastly different.
 Belém is a charming district which is home to many of the city’s most iconic tourist attractions, including the 16th-century Torre de Belém.
 Unlike other areas in Lisbon, it offers green parks and open spaces, as well as stunning views along the Tejo Estuary; making it attractive to expats looking to live outside the center.